Srishti5ingh/Python-projects/README.md

-### Python-projects [coming soon]
+### Python-projects

-A collection of projects I have worked on, coming soon in a beginner's friendly approach.
+A collection of projects I have worked on.